christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

 * **Preprocessing:** Many algorithms require preprocessing, which transforms the data into a format more suitable for the machine learning algorithm.
 A common example is "standardization" or scaling the feature to be in a range of [0,1] (or close to it).
 * **Hyper Parameter & Tuning:** Machine learning algorithms have many parameters that can be adjusted (e.g. learning rate in GBM).
 Tuning is the process of systematically finding the optimum parameter values.
 * **Cross Validation:** Machine learning algorithms should be tuned on a validation set as opposed to a test set.
 Cross-validation is the process of splitting the training set into multiple sets using a portion of the training set for tuning.
-* **Performance Metrics (Regression):** Common performance metrics are Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+* **Performance Metrics:** For regression, common performance metrics are Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+For classification, standard measures are the accuracy/misclassification rate or the area under the curve (AUROC).
 These measures provide an estimate of model performance to compare models to each other.

 **Machine Learning Algorithms - Regression**